onecommons/vesper/doc/source/configvars.rst

     Default: ``port=8000``

-.. confval:: logconfig

-   A string that is either a Python log configuration or a path to the configuration file

-   Default: ``logconfig=None``

 .. confval:: httpserver

   The Python class (or callable object) of the WSGI server that is instantiated when the app is started

   Default: ``httpserver=wsgiref.simple_server``

-.. confval:: exec_cmd_and_exit

-  If set to True, invoking the app will not start the web server -- it will just execute any given command line arguements and exit.

-  Default: False

 .. confval:: wsgi_middleware